 Years of Experience

-Five to nine years of work experience seem to result in median wages of around $11.49 per hour.
-The largest slice of the The Fresh Market, Inc. workforce (53 percent) has been working for one to four years and earns, on average, $10.68 per hour.
+Average pay is $11.49 per hour for those with five to nine years of experience.
+The largest slice of the The Fresh Market, Inc. workforce (53 percent) has been working for one to four years and earns, on average, around $10.68 per hour.

-When it comes to location, the highest average paycheck ($14.13 per hour) can be spotted in Little Rock, Ark.; the company's headquarter city of Greensboro, N.C. (approximately $13.00), Mandeville, La. (about $12.75), and Atlanta, Ga. ($12.50) are the next top-paying cities.
-High paychecks are not found in Newport News, Va.; in fact, at around $9.20 it is one of the worst-paid cities.
-Within the firm, employees working in North Carolina take home the most — about $12.88 per hour on average.
+When it comes to location, the highest average paycheck ($14.13 per hour) can be spotted in Little Rock, Ark.; the company's headquarter city of Greensboro, N.C. (about $13.00), Mandeville, La. ($12.75), and Atlanta, Ga. (approximately $12.50) are the next top-paying cities.
+Those interested in increasing earning potential should avoid the city of Newport News, Va. — at $9.20, salaries are some of the lowest in the country.
+By state, the highest pay levels are found in North Carolina, where the average The Fresh Market, Inc. employee makes around $12.88 per hour.

 Certifications and Degrees